junxzm1990/x86-sok/README.md

 #### Compile binary with our toolchain

-Here are examples that explain how to use our x86/x64 toolchain to compile binary(arm and mips toolchains are same with x86/x64).
+Here are examples that explain how to use our x86/x64 toolchain to compile binary(arm and mips toolchains are the same with x86/x64).

 - Example 1: a simple c code